czeglediptr/100-days-of-code/log.md

 ### Day 62: June 21, 2020

-**Today's Progress**: I finished with the Readability problem set in python for CS50 , one more to go and I can move to the next week lectures.
+**Today's Progress**: I finished with the Readability problem set in python for CS50.
+I really like the comparison between C and python.
+It interesting how each solve the same problem.

 **Thoughts:** : I solved readability today and now only DNA problem set is left for this week.
 Lets see what I can do with it tomorrow.
 **Link to work:** N/A